CiscoDevNet/terraform-provider-fmc/docs/index.md

 - `req_timeout` (String) Timeout for a single HTTPS request made to REST API before it is retried.
 This can also be set as the FMC_REQTIMEOUT environment variable.
 A string like `"1s"` means one second.
 Defaults to `"5s"`.
 - `retries` (Number) Number of retries for REST API calls.
 This can also be set as the FMC_RETRIES environment variable.
 Defaults to `3`.
 - `token` (String, Sensitive) API token for cdFMC instance.
 This can also be set as the FMC_TOKEN environment variable.
-- `url` (String) URL of the Cisco FMC or cdFMC instance.
+- `url` (String) URL of the Cisco FMC/cdFMC instance or SCC Firewall Manager Base URI (https://api.X.security.cisco.com/firewall) .
 This can also be set as the FMC_URL environment variable.
 - `username` (String) Username for the FMC instance.
 This can also be set as the FMC_USERNAME environment variable.